Kitchen Serf

 Mix a ⅓ of a cup of milk powder, a ⅓ of a cup of hot water and two tablespoons of butter until well-blended.
 This won't be as rich and creamy but it will do in a pinch.

-Add one can of unsweetened coconut milk or cream coconut to a saucepan with ¼ cup of sugar and simmer on a low heat for about 30 minutes.
+Add one can of unsweetened coconut milk to a saucepan with ¼ cup of sugar and simmer on a low heat for about 30 minutes.

 Gently stir until the mixture is thick enough and then let it cool.
-Coconut milk is a perfect substitution as far as texture, but it may slightly change the flavor of your recipe.
+Coconut milk is a perfect substitution as far as texture, but it may slightly change the flavor of your recipe because it will have a faint coconut flavor.

 Almond Milk